 - Does an aging parent require long-term care?

-When you know the answers to these questions, you can point employees toward the appropriate healthcare, dental, or caregiving plan.
-Dependent Care Assistance Plans are great for those with young children or who are caring for elderly parents.
+Answers like these can help you include appropriate types of benefit accounts.
+For example, Dependent Care Assistance Plans are great for employees with dependent children or parents who need care.
 Flexible Spending Accounts, Health Reimbursement Arrangements, and HSAs are excellent benefits for covering out-of-pocket healthcare costs.

-4. Have you enrolled in any of our plan’s supplementary benefits?
+4. Have you enrolled in any of our supplemental benefits?

-These are benefits that go beyond your core offerings of medical, dental, vision and retirement.
-They can include life insurance, pet insurance, gym memberships, paid maternity leave, student loan assistance, and more.
-This question will identify which supplementary benefits are being used and which you can drop due to lack of interest.
-You may also want to ask about supplementary benefits not in your plan that employees would like to have.
+Once you’ve addressed core medical, dental, vision, and retirement offerings, benefits packages may include adoption assistance, life insurance, pet insurance, student loan repayment assistance, family leave, and more.
+This question will help identify which supplementary benefits are considered the most helpful.
+Employers may also ask about supplemental benefits not in the program that employees would like to have.

-5. What are your biggest expenses beyond the basic cost of living?
+5. What are your highest expenses beyond the basic cost of living?

 6. How would you rate our company’s current benefits plan?

-List all the different benefits you offer and have boxes rated 1 – 5 employees can check off.
-Be sure to include an N/A option for plans employees haven’t enrolled in.
-Also, leave a space for employee comments or questions.
+List all your benefits and ask employees to rate them on a scale.
+Be sure to include an N/A option for employees who have yet to enroll.
+Also, provide space for employee comments or questions.

 7. How well do you understand each benefit offered?

-Many employees don’t take full advantage of benefit plans because they find them confusing and hard to understand.
-Again, have boxes employees can check to rank their level of comprehension, as well as room for comments and questions.
+Many employees don’t take full advantage of benefit plans because they don’t understand them.
+Again, ask employees to rank their level of comprehension on a scale system, leaving space for comments and questions.

 8. How well did we do with the enrollment process?

-Many employees find open enrollment confusing due to election time frames, benefit choices, amount of information, etc. After each enrollment period, ask questions like:
+Many employees need help understanding open enrollment time frames, benefit choices, and other factors.
+After each enrollment period, ask questions like: